hvcl/Deep-Manifold-Contrastive-Learning/README.md

 ```

-# Citation
+## Citation
-Please cite us if you use our work.
+### Please cite us if you use our work.
+Tan, Jing Wei, and Won-Ki Jeong.
+"Histopathology image classification using deep manifold contrastive learning."
+In International Conference on Medical Image Computing and Computer-Assisted Intervention, pp. 683-692.
+Cham: Springer Nature Switzerland, 2023.